erikj/presentations/gitgithubncareol/slides/issues.md

 ![CHECKED OUT](img/checked-out-screenshot.png)

-when a developer is ready to work on an issue, they add the **CHECKED OUT** label to the issue
+when a developer is ready to work on an issue:

-and assign the issue to themselves.
+- assign the issue to themselves

-**TODO**

-step through issue creation w/ example
+- add the **CHECKED OUT** label to the issue

+!SLIDE

+# Issues

+Issues can be observed and commented upon as they progress

+- Comments can be in-line w/ Issue

+- Comments can be made to specific commits of lines of commits

+- Comments are in Markdown / GFM w/ auto-linking features described previously